Sandy Scenery in the Hawke’s Bay Region

 Located next to Ocean Beach, Waimarama is easy to walk to in around 4 hours when the tide is low.
 The long stretching beach is the perfect spot for a relaxing afternoon or early morning with its stunning sunrise.
 When in the area, consider visiting the Hakikino Maori site where a fortress used to stand to protect the local settlement.

-Location: 27km southeast of Havelock North.
+Location: 27km (17 miles) southeast of Havelock North.
 Take Te Mata Road then turn right on Waimarama Road and continue onto Waimarama.

 7. Central Hawke’s Bay Coast